 ○ Average used price : $1600-1800

-My impressions (after a few weeks of listening) are very positive.
+My impressions (after a few weeks of listening) are quite positive.
 The HEDDphone is one of the rare instances where good technicalities can be found along with good frequency response.

-Bass extension is very respectable, better than most dynamic headphones but not as great as a good planar.
+Bass extension is respectable, better than most dynamic headphones but not as great as a good planar.
 I hear less impact at 25-30 hz (I don’t really pay attention to the range below that) than 40 hz.
 It’s a minor recession of the sub-bass only bested by planars.
-Rarely noticeable on most music, and the bass impact is general full and well rounded.
+The bass lacks a bit of impact, compared to an Arya or Focal Clear.

-Technicalities are truely solid for 1700€ ($1900).
+Technicalities are quite good for 1700€ ($1900).
 Certainly one of the most competent headphones in that price segment.
 Resolution and speed are top notch, and I would even say they compete well with the HD800 ; definitely faster, the decay reminds me of electrostatic headphone, and the HD800 (and other top-tier dynamic/planar headphones) can’t reach the HEDDphone speed and precision.

 I would say it’s a tie in pure microdetails extraction between the HD800 and the HEDD.
 The latter one often sounds a bit cleaner on most track, and I attribute this to its quicker decay and smoother low-treble region.
 The 6 khz peak of the HD800 can often mask some detail.